matheuristic/plan9port-config/README.md

 running its binary from the command line via the `-f` (main font) and `-F` (alternate font) flags, illustrated in an earlier section.

-Fonts can also be specified in ways that extend the standard behavior:
+Additional notes on scaling fonts and high DPI screens (examples use Acme but the behavior holds similarly for other plan9port programs where fonts may be specified using `$font` or otherwise):

 - If the specified font has format `SCALE*FONT` where `SCALE` is some integer, `FONT` is used scaled by pixel repetition.
-This can be helpful for high DPI Linux systems where fonts are not automatically scaled (unliked in macOS, where they are).
 Example:

   ```sh
   acme -f 2*/lib/font/bit/lucsans/unicode.8.font